charmed-kubernetes/cdk-addons/README.md

-# Canonical Distribution of Kubernetes Addons Snap
+# Charmed Distribution of Kubernetes Addons Snap

 To build the cdk-addons snap, run `make` here and check for the results in the current directory.